csc7/PP5_CI_GDEC/README.md

 **27** - Check that superuser e-mail in Django admin user interface is verified.

 **28** - Add API keys (STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY) from Stripe to Config Vars in Heroku.
-Then, in your Stripe account (in "Developers" section, "Webhooks"), "Add endpoint" (https://pp5-ci-gdec.herokuapp.com/checkout/wh), selecting and adding all events.
+Then, in your Stripe account (in "Developers" section, "Webhooks"), "Add endpoint", add the URL of the project, selecting and adding all events.
 Finally, copy the signing secret of the webhook and assign it to a STRIPE_WH_SECRET in the Config Vars of Heroku.
 Ensure the variables match the names in the settings.py file.

 **29** - Add automatic e-mail variables in Config Vars of Heroku (to send automatic e-mails from the app), EMAIL_HOST_PASS (password given by your e-mail service provider) and EMAIL_HOST_USER (the e-mail address from where e-mails are sent).